Goldenfield192/ImmersiveRailroading/src/main/resources/assets/immersiverailroading/wiki/en_us/getting_started.md

-Before establishing a railroad empire, it's a good idea to ensure a robust supply of Steel, Treated Wood, and electrical power.
+Before establishing a railroad empire, it's a good idea to ensure a robust supply of steel, treated wood, and electrical power.

 When ready, create a [Blueprint Book](immersiverailroading:wiki/en_us/blueprint_book.md), a [Large Wrench](immersiverailroading:wiki/en_us/large_wrench.md), and a [Track Blueprint](immersiverailroading:wiki/en_us/track_blueprint.md).
 These three tools are essential to progress and construction through the mod.